-Within the first month of the fall and spring semesters, all students will receive an email from the Office of the Associate Dean for Student Success and Retention, with information about academic and mental health support resources.
+Within the first month of the fall and spring semesters, all students will receive an email from the Office of the Dean of Students, with information about academic and mental health support resources.
 Bucks County Community College maintains an emergency crisis communication plan that details the steps that staff will take in the event of any campus emergency.
 This plan includes a process for communicating with students, staff, and parents in the event of such an emergency.

 In the event of a confirmed suicide of a student, faculty member or staff member, the College will make support services readily available and will communicate directly with students, faculty, and staff.
 The Office of the President will work in conjunction with Bucks Marketing, Public Relations, and Creative Services, to share information to the extent possible.